-- Successful defence (claim abandoned) in £250,000 claim where Claimant’s employment evidence was alleged to have been fabricated
+- Successful defence (claim abandoned) in £250,000 claim where Claimant’s employment evidence was found to have been fabricated.

 - Costs recovered on behalf of Defendant insurer in employer’s liability claim that was abandoned pre-trial.
-Application for finding of fundamental dishonesty (CPR PD44 paragraph 12.4) was successfully pursued resulting in recovery of over £8,000 in enforceable costs
+Application for finding of fundamental dishonesty (CPR PD44 paragraph 12.4) was successfully pursued resulting in recovery of an enforceable costs order.

 - Claim including allegations of LVI, staged accident and phantom passenger.
 Key evidence included Facebook pages and address history.

 - Dismissal of claim by 3 claimants in an LVI matter.

 - Multiple findings of FD in various RTA fast track matters.